mtcapuano/amplitudes-and-correlators-2026.github.io/index.markdown

 ## Registration and abstracts
 Register at [this link](https://docs.google.com/forms/d/e/1FAIpQLSdDYrdpV_Dkgxk7PW9FoCpNHlAd4Te4cev21Ax9-9IXgQWpxw/viewform?usp=publish-editor) by **April 27**.
 On the registration page you can also specify if you want to present a poster or a talk.
+Talks can be delivered either with slides or with whiteboards, whichever mode is preferred.

 ## Support and practical information

 We have funds available to reimburse travel expenses.
 Posters can be printed on site.
 Lunch, tea breaks and dinner will be offered by the organization.
+The meeting will start approximately at 10am and will finish by 6pm.
+Dinner will take place in a restaurant close to the station, to help those who need to catch a train.

 ## Access to the venue
 The meeting will take place in room SP1004, on the first floor of the SPECTRA building in the College Lane Campus of the University of Hertfordshire in Hatfield.